hapi-server/extensions/README.md

 HAPI specification, but this is allowed since it starts with x_.

 This repository is intended to allow groups to share extensions they have made.
-It's likely multiple groups will have similar goals, and this ticket may allow them to share ideas and so things in a similar way.
+It's likely multiple groups will have similar goals, and this ticket may allow them to share ideas and so things done in a similar way.
 Here we try to describe first how one documents an extension, so that clients or servers might use it, and second, descriptions of extensions themselves.